 This bill amends the New Hampshire Retirement System's calculation of average final compensation by excluding supplemental pay provided by employers while members are receiving workers' compensation.
 Specifically, it adds a new subparagraph to RSA 100-A:1, VIII, stating that any periods in which a member receives such supplemental pay shall not be included in the calculation of the average percentage of compensation paid in excess of the full base rate of compensation.
-This change aims to lower the average final compensation (AFC) for determining benefit levels, which could lead to cost savings for the retirement system.
+This change aims to lower the average final compensation (AFC) for members, which could lead to cost savings for the retirement system.

 Statutes affected: Introduced: 100-A:1